 by Nadine from Le Long Weekend

-The vegan food scene in New Zealand has exploded in recent years with more and more cafes, restaurants & takeaway shops offering vegan options or even entirely vegan menus.
-In the larger cities like Auckland, Hamilton, Wellington, Christchurch, and to a lesser extent, Dunedin, it’s not unusual to find multiple entirely vegan eateries either.
+The vegan food scene in New Zealand has exploded in recent years, with more and more cafes, restaurants & takeaway shops offering vegan options or even entirely vegan menus.
+In larger cities like Auckland, Hamilton, Wellington, Christchurch, and to a lesser extent, Dunedin, it’s not unusual to find multiple entirely vegan eateries either.